 The main aim of the innovative PCAF service is to increase the uptake of anticoagulation in AF patients while providing an educational legacy for clinicians — with the overall objective to improve patient health outcomes.

-Significantly improve the data quality of your AF register via GRASP-AF; Deliver the AF QoF/PCQP indicators to their maximum thresholds; Increase the knowledge and skills of your workforce through one-to-one education with an expert in the field of AF; Ensure that all eligible high risk patients are anti-coagulated and optimally managed, and will therefore reduce the expected number of AF-related strokes within your practice population.
+Significantly improve the data quality of your AF register; Deliver the AF QoF/PCQP indicators to their maximum thresholds; Increase the knowledge and skills of your workforce through one-to-one education with an expert in the field of AF; Ensure that all eligible high risk patients are anti-coagulated and optimally managed, and will therefore reduce the expected number of AF-related strokes within your practice population.

 You will receive a number of benefits hosting the PCAF service, including:

-A significant improvement in the quality of your AF registers; Achieving maximum QoF/PCQP indicators, thresholds and income; Increased knowledge, awareness and confidence in current evidence-based treatment strategies for atrial fibrillation (NICE CG180); More patients accessing anticoagulation therapy, reducing their risk of an AF-related stroke; and therefore reducing the incidence of stroke within the practice population.
+A significant improvement in the quality of your AF registers; Achieving maximum QoF/PCQP indicators, thresholds and income; Increased knowledge, awareness and confidence in current evidence-based treatment strategies for atrial fibrillation; More patients accessing anticoagulation therapy, reducing their risk of an AF-related stroke; and therefore reducing the incidence of stroke within the practice population.

-Phase 1 – PRIMIS: Running the AF-PRIMIS audits on the clinical system
+Phase 1 – Data: Running bespoke queries on the GP Clinical System

-Phase 2 - Clinical Audit: Completion of 3 clinical audits utilising GRASP-AF; Comprehensive patient case note review; A review of all DOAC patients, ensure correct dose and in date bloods; Independent assessment of warfarin patient safety
+Phase 2 - Clinical Audit: Completion of 3 clinical audits; Comprehensive patient case note review; A review of all DOAC patients, ensure correct dose and in date bloods; Independent assessment of warfarin patient safety

 Phase 3 - Patient Invitations: Systematic patient invitation